dashpay/platform/packages/dashmate/README.md

 #### Restart group nodes

-The `group:restart` command is used to restart group nodes belonging to the default group or a specified group.
+The `group restart` command is used to restart group nodes belonging to the default group or a specified group.

 ```
 USAGE
-  $ dashmate group:restart
+  $ dashmate group restart

 OPTIONS
   -v, --verbose  use verbose mode for output